Micronutrient deficiencies: hidden hunger and its prevention in humanitarian crises

 Global prevalence of anaemia in women.
 (WHO, 2025).

-These deficiencies represent a significant public health problem, primarily in Sub-Saharan Africa and South-East Asia (Ritchie & Roser, 2017)Ritchie, H., & Roser, M. (2017).
-Micronutrient deficiency.
-Our World in Data. https://ourworldindata.org/micronutrient-deficiency.
+These deficiencies constitute a significant public health problem, primarily in sub-Saharan Africa and South-East Asia (Ritchie & Roser, 2017).
 For example, anaemia affects more than a third of children and pregnant women worldwide.
 It results from diets poor in iron or vitamin B12, habits that reduce their absorption, and diseases such as malaria.
 Likewise, vitamin A deficiency weakens the immune system and is the leading global cause of preventable blindness in children.
-Finally, zinc deficiency has significant effects related to delayed child growth and increased risk of illness and infection (Han et al., 2022)Han, X., Ding, S., Lu, J., & Li, Y. (2022).
-Global, regional, and national burdens of common micronutrient deficiencies from 1990 to 2019: A secondary trend analysis based on the Global Burden of Disease 2019 study. eClinicalMedicine, 44, 101299. https://doi.org/10.1016/j.eclinm.2022.101299.
+Finally, zinc deficiency has significant effects related to childhood growth stunting and increased risk of illness and infection (Han et al., 2022).

 Some micronutrient deficiencies of the past are now exceptional

-For example, in 2017 an outbreak of scurvy among young South Sudanese refugees in Kenya resulted in 45 cases (Ververs et al., 2019)Ververs, M., Muriithi, J. W., Burton, A., Burton, J. W., & Lawi, A. O. (2019).
-Scurvy outbreak among South Sudanese adolescents and young men — Kakuma refugee camp, Kenya, 2017–2018.
-Morbidity and Mortality Weekly Report, 68(3), 72–75. https://doi.org/10.15585/mmwr.mm6803a4.
-Despite receiving partial food assistance and cash transfers intended to help diversify their diets, these individuals used the financial aid to purchase calorie-dense foods, supplementing an insufficient ration they were receiving.
-However, they consumed very few foods rich in vitamin C.
+For example, in 2017 an outbreak of 45 cases of scurvy among young people from South Sudan who were refugees in Kenya occurred (Ververs et al., 2019).
+Despite receiving partial food assistance and cash transfers to help diversify their diets, they were using this financial support to purchase calorie-dense foods, supplementing the ration they received, which was insufficient.
+However, they were barely consuming foods rich in vitamin C.

-Pellagra occurs only exceptionally, in populations with an almost exclusive maize diet and individuals with chronic alcohol consumption (WHO & UNHCR, 2020)World Health Organization & United Nations High Commissioner for Refugees.
-(2000).
-Pellagra and its prevention and control in major emergencies (WHO/NHD/00.10).
-World Health Organization. https://www.who.int/publications/i/item/WHO-NHD-00.10.
-However, in the 1990s it was also identified in displaced populations in Malawi, Nepal, and Angola.
-The causes included the reduction of niacin-rich foods in food aid rations, and the distribution of spoiled foods that had lost most of their nutritional value.
+Pellagra occurs only exceptionally, in populations with an almost exclusive diet of maize and in individuals with chronic alcohol consumption (WHO & UNHCR, 2000).
+However, in the 1990s it was also identified in displaced populations in Malawi, Nepal and Angola.
+The causes included the reduction of niacin-rich foods in food aid rations, or the distribution of spoiled foods that had lost most of their nutritional value.

 There have also been relatively recent cases of beriberi among refugee populations in Thailand, undocumented migrants from Myanmar detained in Malaysia (with a very poor diet in detention), and Rohingya refugees in Indonesia after a long journey by sea.